NebraLtd/git-tag-action/README.md

 # git-tag-action

-GitHub action that adds a lightweight git tag to the current workflow commit.
+GitHub action that adds a lightweight git tag to a commit.

 **Note:** If a tag with the same name already exists, it is replaced.